Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Limitations

 Our results on the ManyTypes4Py dataset differ from those presented in the Type4Py paper \cite{Type4py}.
 However, this does not limit the outcome of this paper because we compare the results from different setups across domains and do not aim to improve the results of the Type4Py paper.
 The differences in the results are caused by differences in the preprocessing of ManyTypes4Py, which are described in the following.
 Not all repositories on the dataset list are still available.
 Additionally, we have to remove duplicates across the datasets.

-Furthermore, the data split into training, validation, and test is executed on project-level because in a realistic scenario there will not be half of the project in the training and the other half of the project in the test set.
-A file level-split lead to leakage of information and project-specific data types across the sets, which increased the F1-score in our experiment by 7 percentage points.\\
+Furthermore, the data split into training, validation, and test is performed on a project-level because in a realistic scenario, there will not be half of the project in the training and the other half of the project in the test set.
+Our choice also mitigates the threat of group leakage by projects.
+This threat is illustrated by results using a file-level split, where the test F1-score in our experiment increases by 7 percentage points compared to using our project-level split.

+Except for the experiments around RQ6, we do not apply cross-validation.
+Instead, we perform each split only once to have consistent test sets throughout our evaluation.
+We nevertheless repeat each experiment multiple times as stated in Section~\ref{subsec:exp_eval_setup} to account for the effects of random initialization.

-While mining our CrossDomainTypes4Py dataset, we want to increase the number of repositories, which contain type annotations by searching for projects that depend on the type checker Mypy.
-This biases the sampling of the repositories, but is an approved method used by ManyTypes4Py \cite{mt4py2021} and TypeWriter \cite{TypeWriter}.\\
+While mining our CrossDomainTypes4Py dataset, we increase the number of repositories that contain type annotations by searching for projects that depend on the type checker Mypy.
+This biases the sampling of the repositories, but is an approved method used by ManyTypes4Py~\cite{mt4py2021} and TypeWriter~\cite{TypeWriter}.

-In our preprocessing pipeline, we want to maintain comparability to the ManyTypes4Py approach, that is why we use the LibSA4Py library for information extraction.
-It is restricted by its parsing module, which can only handle Python 3, but not the older version Python 2.
+Our process of identifying application domains for Python is based on a single survey~\cite{JetBrainsSurvey}.
+We selected it because, to our knowledge, it is the largest and most relevant survey of Python developers.
+It is possible that, had a different study been used, we would have selected other domains.
+However, the problems we identify in this work are by their nature not specific to certain pairs of domains.
+Thus, our findings are likely to generalize to further domains.